 - SBA loan

-The difference is Rev-based and MCAs are not *legally* considered loans.
+One key difference between traditional and revenue-based loans is that revenue-based and MCAs are not *legally* considered loans.

-Now to be clear, MCAs are not automatically a red-flag.
-There are situations where they may make sense for a business.
+Now to be clear, MCAs are not automatically a red flag.
+There are situations where they make sense for a business.
 But only if you understand how they work.

 So how do they work?